China warns of more action after military drills near Taiwan

 "If Taiwan independence forces continue to do as they please, we will take further steps," he added, without giving details.

-The military's drills are aimed at protecting peace and stability in the Taiwan Strait and the interests of people on both sides of it, Ma said.
+The military's drills were aimed at protecting peace and stability in the Taiwan Strait and the interests of people on both sides of it, Ma said.

+In Taipei, the government's China policy-making Mainland Affairs Council said the people of Taiwan could not accept China's military pressure and threats which it said had damaged peace in the Taiwan Strait.

+"The mainland side should not attribute the consequences of misjudgement to Taiwan.
+This is an extremely irresponsible act," it added.

 Amid the growing tension with China, Taiwan's defence ministry said on Tuesday it will simulate repelling an invading force, emergency repairs of a major air base and using civilian-operated drones as part of military exercises starting next week.